soqueroeu/Soqueroeu-TV-Backgrounds_V2.0/README.md

 -----------------------------------
 <h2>Beginning Users</h2>
-<p>If this is your first use of Mega Bezel shaders, here are the complete instructions:
+<p>If this is your first use of Mega Bezel shaders, here the complete instructions:

 **1** - You must have Retroarch 1.9.8 or later (you will not be able to load in previous versions).</p>